Security

 tamper proof.png

-To configure on the web System > Security > Tamper Alarm interface.
+Set it up on the System > Security > Disarm Setting interface.

 Lock Security